 Stress and Anxiety about coronavirus

-It is normal to feel stressed and apprehensive about COVID-19.
+Given all the media coverage and shelter-in-place restrictions, it is normal to feel stressed and apprehensive about coronavirus.
 There are a number of resources now:

 Talk to a Therapist:

-SRJC: Make an Appointment to Talk via secure video/phone or in-person to a SRJC Student Health Therapist: Call 527-4445 during business hours or email us at studenthealthservices@santarosa.edu
+SRJC: Make an Appointment to Talk via secure video/phone to a SRJC Student Health Therapist: Call 527-4445 during business hours or email us at studenthealthservices@santarosa.edu.

 Community: There are places in the community that are.
 Info: if you have MediCal, if you have Private Insurance, or in a situation where you need very low-cost/free community therapy.